dotnet/docs-maui/docs/user-interface/controls/entry.md

 :::image type="content" source="media/entry/entry.png" alt-text="Screenshot of a basic Entry on Android.":::

-Entered text can then be accessed by reading the `Text` property.
-Event handlers for the `TextChanged` and `Completed` events are the ideal location to read entered text.
+Entered text can then be accessed by reading the `Text` property, and the `TextChanged` and `Completed` events signal that user input has changed or been completed.

 The `TextChanged` event is raised when the text in the `Entry` changes, and the `TextChangedEventArgs` provide the text before and after the change via the `OldTextValue` and `NewTextValue` properties: